mcclatchy-southeast/sfr-toolkit/index.md

 Special thanks to the Pulizer Center for its generous support of this work.

 Want to contribute to our toolkit?
-[See our contributions guide here](https://github.com/mcclatchy-southeast/sfr-toolkit/blob/main/CONTRIBUTING.md).
+Want to share what you found?
+Contact [N&O investigative reporter Tyler Dukes](mailto:mtdukes@newsobserver.com).